Enhancing multimodal cooperation via sample-level modality valuation: Discussion

 \section{Discussion}

-In this paper, we introduce a fine-grained modality valuation metric to observe uni-modal contribution with the aid of theory in game theory.
-Two methods are proposed to recover the suppressed contribution of low-contributing modality, improving multi-modal cooperation.
-In our experiments, the uni-modal contribution is often not equal to $1$ even after enhancement, as Figure~\ref{fig:shap-ucf101}.
-The reason could be that there is a natural difference in the discriminative ability of modalities.
-For example, for an audio-visual sample \emph{drawing picture}, vision is naturally more discriminative than auditory.
-Hence, our methods could recover the suppressed contribution of low-contributing modality, but could not make the uni-modal contribution equal.
-Overall, we reasonably observe the uni-modal contribution and achieve considerable improvement on different multi-modal models.
+In this paper, we introduce a sample-level modality valuation metric to observe uni-modal contribution with the aid of theory in game theory.
+Two methods are proposed to recover the suppressed contribution of low-contributing modality, improving multimodal cooperation.
+Besides, there is also some further discussion.